W1ckedD/TMFSF/README.md

 print(results)
 ```
 **Note**: Again, due to large size of videos, we could not upload a sample video to the repository.
-Therefore you need to replace the value for ```--video_path``` in the example to a custom video path in your machine.
+Therefore you need to replace the value for ```video_path``` in the example to a custom video path in your machine.